AdobeDocs/certification.en/help/certifications/aem/aem-cs-e-migration.md

 **Section 5: Implementation (16%)**

-* Merge multiple projects into single project to be deployed through Adobe pipeline
+* Merge multiple projects into a single project to be deployed through Adobe pipeline
 * Manage repointit scripts for user/group permission
 * Set up local SDKs
 * Update configurations based on runmodes available on AEM as a Cloud Service